Taxation of international executives

 Do the Immigration authorities in the Czech Republic provide information to the local taxation authorities regarding when a person enters or leaves the Czech Republic?

 Yes, the communication between both authorities is established and the tax authorities can contact the immigration authorities to obtain such information.

-The taxpayer also has to file his/her annual income tax return for the year in which the assignee leaves the Czech Republic, provided that in the year concerned, he/she performed activities in the Czech Republic and is not protected by applicable double tax treaty.
+The taxpayer also has to file their annual income tax return for the year in which the assignee leaves the Czech Republic, provided that in the year concerned, they performed activities in the Czech Republic and are not protected by applicable double tax treaty.
 The tax return is to be filed within the statutory deadlines for filing.

 In the years following the year of leaving the Czech Republic, the assignee generally does not have any filing requirements.

-However, please note that if the assignee received Czech-source income such as a bonus for the work carried out in the Czech Republic; or if he/she was granted with equity compensation such as stock options and worked in the Czech Republic between the moment of grant and vest/exercise, he/she may be liable to declare and pay tax on the proportionate part of the income from equity compensation/stock options in the year of option vest/exercise in the Czech Republic.
+However, please note that if the assignee received Czech-source income such as a bonus for the work carried out in the Czech Republic; or if they were granted with equity compensation such as stock options and worked in the Czech Republic between the moment of grant and vest/exercise, they may be liable to declare and pay tax on the proportionate part of the income from equity compensation/stock options in the year of option vest/exercise in the Czech Republic.

 Generally, the Czech Republic authorities adopt the economic employer approach to interpreting Article 15 of the OECD treaty providing that the seconded employee is working under the instructions of the Czech entity.
 Such seconded employee will be taxable in the Czech Republic.
 That is, condition that the remuneration is paid on behalf of the employer who is not a resident of the Czech Republic is not met (usually Article 15 (2)b) of the double tax treaties).
 This approach (economic employer concept) also follows from the Czech tax legislation.

 Are there a de minimus2 number of days before the local taxation authorities will apply the economic employer approach?
 If yes, what is the de minimus number of days?